MicrosoftDocs/sql-docs/docs/connect/ado-net/handle-dataadapter-events.md

 `RowUpdating` is raised before any update to a row from the <xref:System.Data.DataSet> has been processed at the data source. `RowUpdated` is raised after any update to a row from the `DataSet` has been processed at the data source.
 As a result, you can use `RowUpdating` to modify update behavior before it happens, to provide additional handling when an update will occur, to retain a reference to an updated row, to cancel the current update and schedule it for a batch process to be processed later, and so on. `RowUpdated` is useful for responding to errors and exceptions that occur during the update.
 You can add **error information** to the `DataSet`, as well as **retry logic**, and so on.

-The <xref:Microsoft.Data.SqlClient.RowUpdatingEventArgs> and <xref:Microsoft.Data.SqlClient.RowUpdatedEventArgs> arguments passed to the `RowUpdating` and `RowUpdated` events include the following: a `Command` property that references the `Command` object being used to perform the update; a `Row` property that references the `DataRow` object containing the updated information; a `StatementType` property for what type of update is being performed; the `TableMapping`, if applicable; and the `Status` of the operation.
+The <xref:System.Data.Common.RowUpdatingEventArgs> and <xref:System.Data.Common.RowUpdatedEventArgs> arguments passed to the `RowUpdating` and `RowUpdated` events include the following: a `Command` property that references the `Command` object being used to perform the update; a `Row` property that references the `DataRow` object containing the updated information; a `StatementType` property for what type of update is being performed; the `TableMapping`, if applicable; and the `Status` of the operation.

 You can use the `Status` property to determine if an error has occurred during the operation and, if desired, to control the actions against the current and resulting rows.
 When the event occurs, the `Status` property equals either `Continue` or `ErrorsOccurred`.
 The following table shows the values to which you can set the `Status` property in order to control later actions during the update.